NEFSC/READ-SSB-LEE-On-the-servers/README.md

 These instructions are accurate as of December 2, 2021.

 1. Sign into your github account.
 In the top right, click the down arrow next to your profile pic and go down to settings.
 2. On the right hand side, select developer settings.
 3. Click Personal Access Tokens and generate a new token.
 Give it all the permissions.
-4. Save the that token somewhere.
+4. Copy and Paste the that token somewhere safe.
+Don't lose it.

 Note: If you have already created a repo you would like to access, you will need to use the corresponding token to gain access to your repo not a new one.